 The CAISO will list potential high priority economic planning studies in the final study plan.
 As appropriate, the CAISO will perform up to five (5) high priority economic planning studies.
 However, the CAISO retains discretion to perform more than five high priority economic planning studies if stakeholder requests or patterns of congestion or anticipated congestion so warrant.

-Interregional Transmission Coordination of Planning Data and Information

-To engage in interregional transmission coordination, the CAISO will annually exchange planning data and information, host, in conjunction with other western planning regions, a coordination meeting, and manage a process through which proponents can submit ITPs.

-Annual Interregional Coordination Stakeholder Meeting

-In parallel with the development of the unified planning assumptions and the study plan in phase I of the TPP, the CAISO will host an annual interregional coordination stakeholder meeting in conjunction with the other Western Planning Regions (regions).
-The CAISO will seek to convene such meeting in February, but in no event later than March 31st of each year.
-A proposed schedule of hosts for the annual meeting is shown in Table 3-1:

-Table 3-1 Hosting for Interregional Coordination